-Due to the several factors of COVID 19 pandemic, lockdown situation of the country and also time to time the members of the committee and the senior management of the hotel having to be in quarantine, Therefore Audit Committee met only once in this year, with The General Manager and the Accountant attend meetings under a standing invitation.
+Due to the several of Directors and senior managers of the hotel having to be in quarantine in time to time, Audit Committee met only three times in this year, with The General Manager and the Accountant attend meetings under a standing invitation.
 The Chairman of the Board and other Directors were able to attend meetings of the Committee under the practice that any Director may attend any meeting of a Board Committee provided that they have no conflict of interest in respect of business to be discussed.